istio/istio.io/_docs/tutorial/07-canary-release-with-istio.md

 ---
 title: Canary release with Istio
-overview: Enable a new version of a microservice for a tester, in production
+overview: Enable a new version of a microservice for a tester, in production.

 order: 07